Statistics-encoded tensor network approach in disordered quantum many-body spin chains: Statistics-encoded tensor network approach

 In the last line, We separate the disorder-averaged tensor $\mathrm{O}$ from the unitary layers (omitting site superscripts and tensor subscripts for clarity), which can be obtained explicitly by integrating over the distribution of $h$:

-where $P(h)$ denotes the probability density function of the disorder variable $h$.
+where $P(h)$ denotes the normalized probability density function of the disorder variable $h$, i.e., $\int dh\, P(h)=1$.
 We give explicit formulas for both uniform $\mathcal{U}(-\alpha,\alpha)$ and Gaussian $\mathcal{N}(0,\sigma^2)$ disorder.
-While a similar expression for the Gaussian case was derived for KIM~\cite{bertiniExactSpectralForm2018}, our result provides a more general formulation that applies to arbitrary systems with local disorder.
-This transfer matrix formulation provides a systematic and efficient framework for evaluating disorder-averaged quantities, particularly in the thermodynamic limit, and plays a central role in SeTN approach.
+While a similar expression for the Gaussian case was derived in the KIM context~\cite{bertiniExactSpectralForm2018}, the present formulation applies to general static Hamiltonians with arbitrary on-site disorder.
+Moreover, when $P(h)$ is discrete, $\mathrm{O}$ reduces exactly to the standard quantum-parallel encoding~\cite{supplementaryMaterial}.

-While the transfer matrix is a powerful tool, its implementation is limited by the exponential growth of the matrix $\mathrm{O}$, whose dimension $2^n \times 2^n$.
-We overcome this by a two-step SeTN compression shown in Fig.~\ref{fig:tn_repr}(c).
+Although Eq.~\ref{eq:O} represents the ideal analytic average, directly constructing the $2^n\times2^n$ tensor $\mathrm{O}$ is numerically infeasible.
+In practice, we therefore adopt a finite-sample approximation with $M$ disorder realizations sampled from the distribution $P(h)$, and compress the resulting MPO through the two-step procedure illustrated in Fig.~\ref{fig:tn_repr}(c).
 First, each Se-Layer realization is written as a matrix product operator (MPO) with bond dimension 1; summing over $M$ such realizations via MPO addition~\cite{crosswhiteFiniteAutomataCaching2008} yields an MPO of bond dimension $M$ encoding the disorder average.
 Second, we iteratively compress this MPO using SVD.
-At $n=1$ (pink box in Fig.~\ref{fig:tn_repr}(c)), with singular values $S^{(1)}$ below a fixed threshold discarded.
+At $n=1$ (pink box in Fig.~\ref{fig:tn_repr}(c)), the singular values $S^{(1)}$ below a fixed threshold are discarded.
 The truncated tensors are contracted with $A^{(2)}$ and decomposed again (blue box in Fig.~\ref{fig:tn_repr}(c)), and the process continues site by site to the final layer.

 Notely, since each step involves only local operations and the tensors $A^{(n)}$ are identically constructed via MPO addition from individual realizations, the overall memory requirement reduces to $O(M)$~\cite{supplementaryMaterial}, compared to the naive $O(n M^2)$ scaling.
 This significantly enhances computational efficiency and enables averaging over a large number of realizations ($M \gg 1$) in practice.